RSE-102/Lecture-Material/04_testing/intro_slides.md

     - In the end user ends up with a test alongside the code.
     - Eliminates confirmation bias of the user.
     - Writing tests gives clarity on what the code is supposed to do.
-- Disadvantage: known to not improve productivity.
+- Some arguments out there claim that TDD to not improve productivity.

 ---